 Kierra Thomas, LPN is the TMS Nurse for the Brain Stimulation Program.
 She holds an Associates degree in psychology and is a Licensed Practical Nurse.
 Kierra is currently pursuing a Bachelor’s degree in Nursing.
 She is responsible for independently administering clinical treatments and research protocols.
 Her medical background helps patients feel safe while receiving TMS treatments in addition to helping patients understand what TMS is and how it can benefit them.
 Kierra Thomas: email@example.com

 Michael Tibbs is the coordinator for the Brain Stimulation Program.
 He holds a Bachelor’s degree in Biology, and later pursued graduate work in the arts.
-He now serves as the study coordinator for the program’s clinical research trials and is the main contact person for outpatient ECT and rTMS.
-He is responsible for the scheduling of patients, conducting screening and follow-up interviews throughout treatment and study enrollment, recruitment, and data collection, among other tasks.
-To schedule an appointment or learn more about the program’s clinical trials, contact us at 410-614-1732 or e-mail firstname.lastname@example.org
+After a stint on the stroke research team at the University of Minnesota, he now serves as the Johns Hopkins study coordinator for the Brain Stimulation clinical research trials and is the main contact person for outpatient ECT and rTMS.
+He is responsible for the scheduling of patients, conducting screening and follow-up interviews throughout treatment and study enrollment, recruitment, and data collection.
+To learn more about the clinical program or study trials, or to inquire about scheduling an evaluation with a brain stimulation specialist, contact us at 410-614-1732 or e-mail firstname.lastname@example.org